gitter-badger/kimurai/README.md

 * Supported drivers: [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome), [Headless Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode), [PhantomJS](https://github.com/ariya/phantomjs) and  HTTP requests ([mechanize](https://github.com/sparklemotion/mechanize) gem)
 * Write crawler code once, and use it with any supported driver later.
 You can even switch between drivers on the fly
 * All the power of [Capybara](https://github.com/teamcapybara/capybara): use methods like `click_on`, `fill_in`, `select`, `choose`, `set`, `go_back`, etc. to interact with web pages
-* Rich configuration: set default headers, cookies, delay between requests, enable proxy/user-agents rotation.
+* Rich configuration: **set default headers, cookies, delay between requests, enable proxy/user-agents rotation**.
 Auto retry if a request was failed
 * Settings and crawlers inheritation
 * **Two modes:** write a single file for simple crawler, or generate Scrapy like **project with pipelines, configuration, etc.**
 * Automatically restart browser when reaching memory limit **(memory control)** or requests limit (set limit in the crawler config)